nazar-si/vars/README.md

 # Vars

-So, this is the repo for my style system, that consists of functions and mixins for scss, that can be easeally used in other scss/sass document.
+So, this is the repo for my style system, that consists of functions and mixins for scss, that can be easily used in other scss/sass document.

 Color scheme based of the one from Tailwind.
 Colors can be accessed via function:
 ```scss